Saint Vincent amazon

 The Saint Vincent amazon (Amazona guildingii), also known as Saint Vincent parrot, is a large, approximately 40 cm long, multi-colored amazon parrot with a yellowish white, blue and green head, greenish-bronze upperparts plumage, and violet blue-green wings.

 Description

 The bird is a 40 cm long, mostly green, multi-colored amazon parrot with a yellowish white, blue and green head, greenish-bronze upperparts, grey feet, reddish eye, and violet blue-green wings.
 Its tail feathers are blue with broad yellow tips.
 There is a less yellow-brown morph and a less common green morph.
 Both sexes are similar.
 The young has lighter plumage and brown iris.

 Range

 The Saint Vincent amazon is endemic to the heavily forested mountains of the Caribbean island of Saint Vincent in the Lesser Antilles.
 Its diet consists mainly of fruits, nuts, flowers and seeds.
 The female usually lays one to two eggs.

 Conservation

-The Nicholas Wildlife Aviary Complex, located within the Botanic Gardens of Saint Vincent maintains a vital captive breeding and conservation program to conserve the St Vincent Parrot.
+The Nicholls' Wildlife Aviary Complex, located within the Saint Vincent and the Grenadines Botanic Gardens of Saint Vincent maintains a vital captive breeding and conservation program to conserve the St Vincent Parrot.